egel-lang/egel-lang.github.io/FAQ.md

 + Yep.
 To keep programmers sane I actually like the idea that all runtime structures are trees; moreover, those are easily serializable and collectable.
 Granted, you lose some sort of expressiveness with regard to, for example, Haskell but the benefits might pay off.
+You gain that your memory content won't be a mess, easily.

 ## I am implementing cool product X. Should I include Egel for scripting?